 Luck is blacking out and waking up with $1 million in your pocket….
 Actually, that would be scary.
-Anyway, when people use ‘luck’ as a crutch or excuse, It makes me feel as if dedication and education is not the reasoning behind my success.
+Anyway, when people use ‘luck’ as a crutch or excuse, It makes me feel as if dedication and education are not the reasoning behind my success.
 It’s almost like an insult.

-What Sets Those Who Are Able To Make A Living In Music Apart From Those Who Aren’t.
+What Sets Those Who Are Able To Make A Living In Music Apart From Those Who Aren’t

 1. Willingness To Please The Client